Informed Dynamic Scheduling for QLDPC Codes: Background

 \section{Background}

-\subsection{Quantum error codes}
+\subsection{Quantum Error Codes}

-In a single-qubit system, Pauli operators describe the operations acting on a single qubit, consisting of $I, X, Z,$ and $Y=iXZ$, where $i=\sqrt{-1}$ and each element is mutually anti-commute \cite{QuantumBook}.
+In a single-qubit system, Pauli operators describe the operations acting on a single qubit, consisting of $I, X, Z,$ and $Y=iXZ$, where $i=\sqrt{-1}$ and the commutativity is defined by the relations $X^2=Y^2=Z^2=I$ and $XZ=-ZX$ \cite{QuantumBook}.
 For example, $X$ and $Z$ denote a bit-flip and phase-flip on a single qubit state.
 The Pauli group $\mathcal{G}_{1}$ is formed by Pauli operators with the multiplicative factors $\pm{1}$ and $\pm{i}$.
 For an $N$-qubit system, the general Pauli group $\mathcal{G}_{N}$ is considered as the $N$-fold tensor product of $\mathcal{G}_{1}$.